-To strengthen vulnerable/at-risk people and improve care outcomes by enabling system professionals real time communication, coordination and task management through a mobile technology platform.
+Strengthening vulnerable people and improving outcomes by enabling system professionals real time communication, coordination and remote monitoring through drug and alcohol solutions.

 Our hope is that vulnerable/at-risk people, experiencing a variety of life’s challenges, can coalesce safely and productively in shared communities.

 ShareTek was developed by a close-knit team of professionals who have deep personal connections to addiction, illness, crime and redemption.
 Motivated by that passion, they strive to provide unmatched client engagement for improved outcomes through a mobile solution that makes a tangible impact on care teams and the people they serve.

 While still in his own recovery, Steve Moak Jr. realized there was a need to address the gaps in the addiction treatment programs.
 Before finishing graduate school, Moak Jr. developed the ideas that now form the basis of ShareTek.
 He recognized that treatment itself was beneficial, but expensive.
 He also realized that treatment gains were often lost due to the lack of effective aftercare.
 Moak Jr. ultimately decided that continuing care could be both clinically effective and cost-effective if: 1) technology was combined with recovery coaching and 2) targeted support and substance use monitoring were customized.